pingwin02/Minion/README.md

 1. Run the script `npm run deploy` to register the bot's slash commands.
 2. Start the bot using a tool like nodemon or type `npm start`.

+For development purposes, you can run the bot using the command `npm run dev`.

 That's it!
 The bot should now be up and running, ready to respond to commands on your Discord server.